Book of Genesis: Patriarchal age (chapters 12–50)

-Joseph, Jacob's favourite son of the twelve, makes his brothers jealous (especially because of special gifts Jacob gave him) and because of that jealousy they sell Joseph into slavery in Egypt.
-Joseph endures many trials including being innocently sentenced to jail but he stays faithful to God.
+Joseph, Jacob's favorite son of the twelve, makes his brothers jealous.
+They covertly sell Joseph into slavery in Egypt.
+Joseph endures many trials including being innocently sentenced to jail but remains faithful to God.
 After several years, he prospers there after the pharaoh of Egypt asks him to interpret a dream he had about an upcoming famine, which Joseph does through God.
-He is then made second in command of Egypt by the grateful pharaoh, and later on, he is reunited with his father and brothers, who fail to recognize him and plead for food as the famine had reached Canaan as well.
-After much manipulation to see if they still hate him, Joseph reveals himself, forgives them for their actions, and lets them and their households into Egypt, where Pharaoh assigns to them the land of Goshen.
+He is then made second in command of Egypt by the grateful pharaoh, and later on, he is reunited with his father and brothers, who fail to recognize him and plead for food as the famine reaches Canaan.
+After testing their faith, Joseph reveals himself, forgives them for their actions, and lets them and their households into Egypt, where Pharaoh assigns to them the land of Goshen.
 Jacob calls his sons to his bedside and reveals their future before he dies.
 Joseph lives to old age and tells his brothers before his death that if God leads them out of the country, then they should take his bones with them.